suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 the tracks includes are no longer required.
 This implies the termination of all associated data streams.

-TODO Add the flexibility on using one track per subscribe vs multiple

-TODO: provide more details on authorization flows.

 #### Aggregating Subscriptions

 Subscriptions are aggregated at entities that perform Relay Function.
-Aggregating subscriptions helps reduce the number of subscriptions for a given track in transit and also enables efficient distribution of published media with minimal copies between the client and the origin server/ or other relays, as well as reduce the latencies when there are multiple subscribers for a given namespace object behind a given cloud server.
+Aggregating subscriptions helps reduce the number of subscriptions for a given track in transit and also enables efficient distribution of published media with minimal copies between the client and other relays, as well as reduce the latencies when there are multiple subscribers for a given track behind a Relay or the provider.

-### SUBSCRIBE_REPLY Message
+### SUBSCRIBE_REPLY Message {#subscribe-reply}

-A `subscribe_reply` provides result of the subscription and is sent on the control stream over which the `subscribe` control message was received.
+A `subscribe_reply` provides results of the subscription and is sent on the control stream over which the `subscribe` control message was received.

 ```